United Nations: Security Council

-The Security Council is charged with maintaining peace and security among countries.
-While other organs of the UN can only make "recommendations" to member states, the Security Council has the power to make binding decisions that member states have agreed to carry out, under the terms of Charter Article 25.
+The Security Council is charged with maintaining peace and security among nations.
+While other organs of the UN can only make recommendations to member states, the Security Council has the power to make binding decisions that member states have agreed to carry out, under the terms of Charter Article 25.
 The decisions of the council are known as United Nations Security Council resolutions.

-The Security Council is made up of fifteen member states, consisting of five permanent members—China, France, Russia, the United Kingdom, and the United States—and ten non-permanent members elected for two-year terms by the General Assembly: Albania (term ends 2023), Brazil (2023), Gabon (2023), Ghana (2023), India (2022), Ireland (2022), Kenya (2022), Mexico (2022), Norway (2022), and the United Arab Emirates (2023).
+The Security Council is made up of fifteen member states: five permanent members (China, France, Russia, the United Kingdom and the United States) and ten non-permanent members (Algeria, Denmark, Greece, Guyana, Pakistan, Panama, the Republic of Korea, Sierra Leone, Slovenia, and Somalia, as of 2025).
 The five permanent members hold veto power over UN resolutions, allowing a permanent member to block adoption of a resolution, though not debate.
-The ten temporary seats are held for two-year terms, with five member states per year voted in by the General Assembly on a regional basis.
+The ten temporary seats are held for two-year terms, with five members elected each year by the General Assembly on a regional basis.
 The presidency of the Security Council rotates alphabetically each month.

 UN Secretariat

 The UN Secretariat carries out the day-to-day duties required to operate and maintain the UN system.
 It is composed of tens of thousands of international civil servants worldwide and headed by the secretary-general, who is assisted by the deputy secretary-general.
-The Secretariat's duties include providing information and facilities needed by UN bodies for their meetings; it also carries out tasks as directed by the Security Council, the General Assembly, the Economic and Social Council, and other UN bodies.
+The Secretariat's duties include providing information and facilities needed by UN bodies for their meetings and carrying out tasks as directed by the Security Council, the General Assembly, the Economic and Social Council, and other UN bodies.

-The secretary-general acts as the de facto spokesperson and leader of the UN.
-The position is defined in the UN Charter as the organization's "chief administrative officer".
-Article 99 of the charter states that the secretary-general can bring to the Security Council's attention "any matter which in his opinion may threaten the maintenance of international peace and security", a phrase that secretaries-general since Trygve Lie have interpreted as giving the position broad scope for action on the world stage.
+The secretary-general acts as the spokesperson and leader of the UN.
+The position is defined in the UN Charter as the organization's chief administrative officer.
+Article 99 of the charter states that the secretary-general can bring to the Security Council's attention "any matter which in their opinion may threaten the maintenance of international peace and security", a phrase that secretaries-general since Trygve Lie have interpreted as giving the position broad scope for action on the world stage.
 The office has evolved into a dual role of an administrator of the UN organization and a diplomat and mediator addressing disputes between member states and finding consensus to global issues.

 The secretary-general is appointed by the General Assembly, after being recommended by the Security Council, where the permanent members have veto power.
 There are no specific criteria for the post, but over the years it has become accepted that the position shall be held for one or two terms of five years.
 The current secretary-general is António Guterres of Portugal, who replaced Ban Ki-moon in 2017.